 ABSTRACT

 Feeding of quality fodder containing a low magnitude of anti nutritional factors such as oxalates, phytates, and tannins soluble oxalates may cause lower feed intake, physical damage to the tongues of animals and also reduce forage digestibility by reducing accessibility to rumen microflora.
 Various external and internal factors like plant species/variety, plant parts, seasonal variation, nitrogen fertilization and clipping interval etc. have a large effect on fodder quality in forage plants and which influence metabolism of grazing animals.
-Therefore, the aim of this study was to compare the two varieties of Napier grass to find out which is best for cultivation with three each of spacing and nitrogen levels for dry land small holding farmers of southern India.
+Therefore, the aim of this study was to compare the two varieties of Napier grass in order to determine which is best suited for cultivation under three spacing and three nitrogen levels for dry land small holder farmers of southern India.
 The results revealed that the variety Pusa giant performed better than IGFR-10 under the concerned climate conditions.
 The spacing of 60×60 cm showed significantly higher growth and yield than the other two spacing levels.
 The application of higher dose of nitrogen (200 kg ha-1) significantly exhibited higher growth and yield parameters followed by 175 and 150 kg/ha N. Interaction effect of varietal selection, adoption of spacing and levels of nitrogen indicate that the treatment combination having spacing 60×60 cm and nitrogen level 200 kg/ha with Pusa giant variety recorded significantly highest green fodder yield (233.93 t ha-1) with less anti nutritional factors.

 Key words: Napier grass, spacing, Nitrogen and Green fodder Yield.